trizen/raku-rosettacode/programming_tasks/M/Monads/Maybe_monad.md

-The task description asks for two functions that take an Int and return a Maybe Int or Maybe Str, but those distinctions are nearly meaningless in Perl 6.
+The task description asks for two functions that take an Int and return a Maybe Int or Maybe Str, but those distinctions are nearly meaningless in Raku.
 See below.

 ```perl